gustavo-mota/programming_fundamentals/readme.md

  - You will find them as they were when I submitted them, so you may find errors.
 Some files may be missing.
  - Some PDFs with it's questions are missing, so I'm working recreating by what the code appear to do.
 You will be adviced in the Index section.
  - PDFs autors isn't me, and didn't include me.
 References in the PDFs.
+ - This repository is still being built.
+Something new could appear :)

 ## Organization
 I divide between list folders and algorithm folders.
 The organization is still being improved.